 Public Place or Lawfully on Private Property

 California defines a public place as an area that is open to the public.
 That can include but is not limited to a park, sidewalk, alley, driveway, parking lot, or automobile.
-It also includes public buildings, such as a mall or restaurant.
+It also includes public buildings, such as a mall or restaurants.

 The second stipulation is lawfully being on private property.
 State and federal law grant power to parking attendants, delivery services, and post officers to be on private property so that they can do their job.
 These individuals do not need an invitation or consent to be on the property.